Neil Basu: Career

-In 2018, Basu received the Asian Achievers Award for Achievement in Uniformed and Civil Services.

 During the George Floyd protests, Basu spoke out about racism in policing, stating he was "horrified" by George Floyd's murder.

 Basu has stated he believes British policing is institutionally racist, criticising other senior British police officers for their reluctance to agree.

-Following the resignation of Lynne Owens as Director-General of the National Crime Agency, Basu was one of the final candidates considered to replaced Owens until the Home Office restarted the selection process in May 2022.
+Following the resignation of Lynne Owens as Director-General of the National Crime Agency, Basu was one of the final candidates under consideration to replace Owens, until the Home Office restarted the selection process in May 2022.

+In 2025, Basu called for a full public inquiry into group based child sexual exploitation, but stressed they should not become "elongated", and argued that "political correctness" prevented the police from doing their jobs, especially with regard to protecting white working class children from abuse.